What Is the Difference Between CBD and THC?

 Overconsumption risk: Due to the rapid onset associated with vaping, users may be at risk of overconsumption, especially if they are not familiar with their tolerance levels.
 This can lead to discomfort or other adverse reactions.

-CBD and THC topicals are products infused with the cannabidiol and tetrahydrocannabinol cannabinoids, which are compounds found in the cannabis plant.
-These topicals are designed for external use on the skin and are formulated to provide localized relief without the psychoactive effects associated with consuming cannabis.
+CBD and THC topicals are products infused with cannabidiol and tetrahydrocannabinol cannabinoids, which are compounds found in the cannabis plant.
+These topicals are designed for external use on the skin and aim to provide targeted relief without the noticeable effects linked to cannabis consumption.

 CBD-infused creams and lotions are common topicals designed to be applied directly to the skin.
 They are often used for skin care or to address localized discomfort.
 CBD balms and salves are thicker formulations that may contain additional ingredients, such as beeswax or shea butter, and are intended for targeted application on specific areas of the body.
 Similar to CBD balms, THC-infused balms and salves are designed for localized relief.
 They are applied directly to the skin and may contain other soothing ingredients.